afifhazim/webTechProject/README.md

 - conference fees
 - call for papers
 - compile
+- add script in parallel sessions and keynote speakers page

 Future enhancement:-
 - make a join now button on the conference fees and direct it to registration page